-Examples that may be accepted Examples that are unlikely to be accepted Acute illness or injury on the day of or during the examination The death or serious illness of a close family member or dependant Suddenly worsening of a long term health condition Extended illness or injury that lasts for more than five days that is serious enough to stop you from studying, writing, or revising Serious personal injury Being the victim of a serious crime Unavoidable and/or unforeseen transport difficulties (e.g. through natural disaster) Incorrect information provided by RCOG about date/time/location of exams Court attendance Jury service where deferral has been refused by the court Unforeseen representation of County or Country at prestigious/significant event Refusal of a VISA from UK Visas & Immigration Any reasons submitted without supporting evidence Mistaking the date/time/location of the examination Routine employment commitments Transport difficulties, foreseeable or planned travel disruption Oversleeping or alarm failure on the morning of the examination Long term adverse circumstances Minor ailment, e.g. coughs and colds, short lived viruses 'Retrospective' medical evidence Expected due date (candidates who are pregnant can seek special arrangements by submitting an application to Examination staff) Examination stress Childcare difficulties Holidays Religious holidays (there are separate arrangements for religious holidays, please check with Examination Department for further details) Family events VISA not applied for in sufficient time
+Examples that may be accepted Examples that are unlikely to be accepted Acute illness or injury on the day of or during the examination The death or serious illness of a close family member or dependant Suddenly worsening of a long term health condition Extended illness or injury that lasts for more than five days that is serious enough to stop you from studying, writing, or revising Serious personal injury Being the victim of a serious crime Unavoidable and/or unforeseen transport difficulties (e.g. through natural disaster) Incorrect information provided by RCOG, or Pearson VUE, about date/time/location of exams Court attendance Jury service where deferral has been refused by the court Unforeseen representation of County or Country at prestigious/significant event Any pregnancy-related problems or illness Any reasons submitted without supporting evidence Mistaking the date/time/location of the examination Routine employment commitments Transport difficulties, foreseeable or planned travel disruption Oversleeping or alarm failure on the morning of the examination Long term adverse circumstances Minor ailment, e.g. coughs and colds, short lived viruses 'Retrospective' medical evidence Examination stress Childcare difficulties Holidays Religious holidays (there are separate arrangements for religious holidays, please check with Examination Department for further details) Family events VISA not applied for in sufficient time Booking into test centres in a location that is no longer preferred